Rakshan082/Rakshan082/README.md

 - 👋 Hi, I’m @Rakshan082
-- 👀 I’m am a Product Manager
+- 👀 I’m a Product Manager & Head of Transformation
-- 🌱 I’m currently learning Web Development & Networks
+- 🌱 I’m currently learning Web Development & Networks for fun
 - 💞️ I’m looking to collaborate on Product Market Fit & Ideas for Startups
-- 📫 How to reach me - Rakshan.Chengappa@gmail.com
+- 📫 How to reach me - https://www.linkedin.com/in/rakshan-chengappa-cd/
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I am into Strategic Gaming, Puzzles, Anime & Reading
+- ⚡ Fun fact: I am into Strategic Gaming, Puzzles, Anime, Reading Novels and I love Pets

 <!---
 Rakshan082/Rakshan082 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.